Prthmsh7/Video-Streaming-Platform/SETUP_GUIDE.md

 2. Verify Supabase dashboard for data
 3. Check network tab for failed requests
 4. Ensure all environment variables are set
+5. Verify all migration files have been executed

 Your video streaming platform will be fully functional once this setup is complete!